-The Developers contemplate utilizing various sources of funding including state and federal low-income housing tax credits, housing stabilization funds, affordable housing trust funds, MassSave PassiveHouse, HOME, etc. The town of Sherborn does not have CPA and is not part of HOME consortium, so therefore there has no ability to access or provide local funds.
+The Developers contemplate utilizing various sources of funding including state and federal low-income housing tax credits, housing stabilization funds, affordable housing trust funds, Mass Save, Passive House, HOME, etc. The town of Sherborn does not have CPA and is not part of HOME consortium, so therefore there is no ability to access or provide local funds.